munificent/craftinginterpreters/book/calls-and-functions.md

 ^code print-function (1 before, 1 after)

+While we're here, there's a funny little edge case to handle.
+The implicit function that the compiler creates to contain the top level code for a script doesn't have a name.
+If we try to print it, we'll crash.
+You might correctly note that there's no way for a user to get a reference to that function in the first place.
+But our diagnostic code that prints the entire stack when `DEBUG_TRACE_EXECUTION` is defined *will* print it, and we don't want that to blow up.
+So:

+^code print-script (1 before, 1 after)

 Finally, we have a couple of macros for converting values to functions.
 First, make sure your value actually *is* a function: